Dark Void: Reception

 Dark Void received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 IGN said, "Dark Void is one of those games you'll play, beat, and forget ever existed."
 Game Informer said that "the shining strengths of the game are buried underneath a thick layer of rust that only the thirstiest of air-junkies should bother chipping through."

-GameZone's Louis Bedigian said of the PS3 and Xbox 360 versions, "The generic Gears of War-style shooting is forgivable.
+GameZones Louis Bedigian said of the PS3 and Xbox 360 versions, "The generic Gears of War-style shooting is forgivable.
 But the countless technical problems all but destroy a game that had the potential to be something truly special.
 Dark Void can be summed up in just six words: so much potential, so much disappointment."
 Hardcore Gamer praised the innovative jet pack but stated that the game "winds up being less than the sum of its parts," and that Dark Void is "not something you need to have in your collection."

 Edge gave the Xbox 360 version a score of six out of ten and said, "Somehow, Dark Void just about rises above its faults, but it's hardly at risk of flying too close to the sun."
 411Mania gave the PS3 version a score of 5.2 out of 10 and said, "It is sad to say but there really isn't much of a fun factor here.
 If you are a fan of getting as much trophies as possible, then I can see some fun in this game.
 There are plenty of trophies to be earned here and a lot of them are very easy to get.
 I think for people enjoy flying simulators or any type of flying game for that matter might enjoy this a bit more than I did.
 The story is a bit too spotty, the characters don't seem very important and the game is just very forgettable after you beat it."
 The Daily Telegraph gave the Xbox 360 version five out of ten and called it "a game we wanted to like more than we did.
 Its retro sci-fi concept is so appealing it initially makes it tempting to excuse some of the game's rougher edges.
 In the end, however, no amount of nostalgia can absolve the game of its ropy gameplay, patchy plot, substandard production, generic (and sometimes poor) level design and thin content; the campaign takes around eight hours to complete and that's the only mode on offer."
 Wired gave the PS3 and Xbox 360 versions four stars out of ten, saying, "Even though some stages (like the penultimate aerial battle) felt like they lasted forever and ever, Dark Void is a pretty short game with an anticlimactic ending that does little more than set up a sequel."
 The A.V.
 Club gave the PS3 version a D and called it "an exercise in diminishing returns—what at first seems new and fun eventually becomes dully predictable, and having to mash buttons to secure your grip only adds to the snarling annoyances."